jboktor/UMIc/README.md

 - ```casesWorkflows.R```
 - ```functions.R```

-In order to run the project, use the following command:
+In order to run the project, set the [R](https://github.com/BiodataAnalysisGroup/UMIc/tree/master/R) folder as the working directoryand then use the following command:
 ```
 source("UMIsProject.R")
 ```

 The project provides example input datasets and their outputs, for testing purposes.
 The folder [data](https://github.com/BiodataAnalysisGroup/UMIc/tree/master/data) includes example datasets for all three scenarios in their corresponding subfolders.
 Each subfolder icludes the fastq files and a Readme.md file with the parameter values, used to generate the files in folder [outputs](https://github.com/BiodataAnalysisGroup/UMIc/tree/master/outputs).
+The user must provide the input and output folders' filepaths.

 ### Inputs
 Before running the project, the user must set the appropriate input parameters in the main script ```UMIsProject.R```.